jeanieallanza/MobileAppIonic/README.md

 ## Environment Setup

-To get started with Ionic Framework, the only requirement is a [Node & npm][Arbitrary case-insensitive reference text] environment. a code editor is also required[Visual Studio Code][Arbitrary case-insensitive reference text].
+* To get started with Ionic Framework, the only requirement is a [Node & npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+* code editor is also required[Visual Studio Code][https://code.visualstudio.com/download].